Skip to main content

 Why is Interface Design important?

 Interface design documentation is critical for patient safety because interfaces are common points of failure in medical devices.
 Poor interface design can lead to user errors, communication failures, and system malfunctions that directly impact patient care.
 Regulatory authorities require detailed interface specifications to ensure that all connections are robust, secure, and appropriate for the medical environment.
+The interface design also demonstrates that you have systematically considered how users will interact with your device and how different components will work together.
+This documentation supports risk management, usability engineering, and verification activities throughout the development process.

 Regulatory Context